skmn1/Course-management/README.md

-Odoo fully-feldged application that allows training centers to manage their courses.
+Odoo fully-fledged application that allows training centers to manage their courses.